pkarsy/CC1101_RF/README.md

 * The receiver listens at 433.213MHz (worst +30ppm).

 Finally the receiver needs a "window" of +/-(433.213-433.159) or +/- 54Mhz or 108KHz "BWchannel" as CC1101 documentation calls it.
 This is about the setting in this library (101KHz).
 Generally is not a good idea to use a larger than needed BWchannel setting, as the chip then collects a lot of noise, and signals from other ISM working devices.

+The above calculations show that we have to isolate nearby projects with at least ~100 to ~150KHz distance.
+For example:
+* one project with 433.2Mhz : radio.begin(433.2e6)
+* another isolated to the first at 433.35MHz : radio.begin(433.35e6)

+Even then expect some disturbance from nearby devices.
+For example some garage doors use 433.42 +/- unknown ppm

+Another consideration is which ISM band to use: Sould I choose 433 or 868MHz ?
+Both seem to be allowed in Europe.
+Some